 - Focused Idea Challenges

 Most people have an innate desire to help.
 When someone asks you for directions, you will want to give them an answer, even if you don’t know!
-In the same way, when a leader makes it clear that they need help, a large group of employees will seek to help.
-Therefore, be very clear on why ideas are needed, what will happen if nothing changes and how the organisation will benefit if everyone helps.
+In the same way, when a leader makes it clear that they need help, a large group of employees will seek to provide that.
+Therefore, be very clear on why ideas are needed, the problem that must be solved, what will happen if nothing changes and how the organisation will benefit if everyone helps.
 It does take a certain amount of “ego swallowing”, but the outcome is worth it.

 - Personalise The Benefit

 Answer the “what’s in it for me?” question.
-This may mean that you have to offer prizes to encourage ideas and participation.
-I recommend avoiding hard cash, as it discourages collaboration, but offer development opportunities or experiences that are highly sought or exclusive.
+This may mean that you have to offer incentives to encourage ideas and participation – think creatively here – the post “Nine Incentives to Increase Intrinsic Motivation” will help.
+I recommend avoiding cash, as it discourages collaboration, but offer development opportunities or experiences that are highly sought or exclusive.
 You will know what chimes in your organisation.

 - Thinking The Worst